FDA REMS Dashboard

 + What is the optimal internet browser to access the dashboard?
 6

-+ I am a new user, is there any user manual so I can learn how to use the database?
++ I am a new user, is there a user manual to help learn how to use the dashboard?
 6

 Yes, the user manual is available which includes the overview, and sample test cases of REMS dashboard.